test test tse

 What's happening?

-If successful, the pressure reduction will be implemented permanently in these areas.
+The results of the pilot project will be shared, once analysis is complete.
+If successful, the pressure reduction will be implemented permanently in these three areas.

 Will you be inspecting individual properties or taking any pressure measurements on site?